1roshanekka/1roshanekka/README.md

 Reach me out at - 1roshanekka@gmail.com

-## About
-Roshan Ekka is currently an undergrad from IIT Kharagpur.
-He is passionate about Data Science and Biology and looks forward for creating a deep integration of Computer Science and Medical Sciences focusing on Genomes to let people understand it better.

-Inspiration derived from IBSE

 <!---
 1roshanekka/1roshanekka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.